 So what is this elo jhelo?
 It’s a fried pastry dipped in sugar syrup and served after the syrup has dried, giving a sweet and crispy texture.
 No one knows – or at least no one in my family knows – the history behind the crazy name ‘elo jhelo’.
 If any of you do, please enlighten me!

 As Maa mentioned, this was also among the sweet dishes that my grandmothers made during the Bijoya greetings season post Durga Pujo.
 This one requires some dexterity and muscle power.
 And with Durga Puja just a week and some days away, its time to get cracking!
 In fact, I might just share a few more traditionally served recipes in the coming weeks – food made at home during the festival season, especially Bijoya.

 Learn with me and dazzle your guests with homemade food!
-And whilst doing that, don’t forget to flaunt on social media and tag From The Corner Table!
-You can find me on Facebook (click here), Instagram (click here), Pinterest (click here) and Bloglovin (click here).
+And whilst doing that, don’t forget to flaunt on social media.
+To stay updated on new recipes, follow me on Instagram, Facebook and Pinterest.
+You could also subscribe and be a part of the mailing list.